 Following discussion with industry the general consensus indicated that a dual regime would be the best solution for Guernsey not least because there are AIFMs currently managing Guernsey funds which fall outside the scope of the Directive and in the future it is likely that promoters will continue to use the Bailiwick as a base for such products.
 In practice this will mean operating two regulatory regimes; an AIFMD focussed regime and a non-AIFMD regime.

-There are two aspects to Guernsey's AIFMD Regime the first being The AIFMD (Marketing) Rules, 2013 ensure that Guernsey funds and Guernsey fund managers established in Guernsey who wish to market into the EEA meet the requirements of Articles 42 and 43 of AIFMD.
+There are two aspects to Guernsey's AIFMD Regime the first being The AIFMD (Marketing) Rules, 2021 ensure that Guernsey funds and Guernsey fund managers established in Guernsey who wish to market into the EEA meet the requirements of Articles 42 and 43 of AIFMD.
 These Rules introduce minimal notification requirements to the Commission by Guernsey fund managers and Guernsey funds in respect of marketing into the EEA.
 These Rules will also allow the Commission to co-operate effectively with the relevant EEA securities regulator.
-The Rules became effective on 22 July 2013.

 Form AIFM should be used when making the required notification to the Commission.

 The second part of the Bailiwick's AIFMD focussed regime, prior to the introduction of the pan-European passport, is that the Bailiwick will operate an equivalent opt in AIFMD regime for Guernsey fund managers and depositaries.
 The AIFMD Rules and Guidance 2021 govern this opt in regime.
 Please find here the accompanying forms; Form GAIFM and Form DAIFM.